benignware/grunt-amd-shim/README.md

 -----
 This grunt plugin provides a build task for making older libraries that do not include the define pattern compatible with amd loaders like requirejs by wrapping the code in an define call.

-Also, most of the javascript libraries expose one or more global variables on the window-object.
+Also, most of the javascript libraries expose one or more global variables to the global window scope.
 This can lead to version conflicts when the embedding document also requires those modules.
 The amdshim task controls this by saving and restoring previously set globals and exporting the reference loaded by amd.

 Install